Agile-Labs-Tech/agilelabs-isms-policy/09 cryptographic policy/README.md

 # Validity And Document Management

 1. This document is valid as of the date stated on the cover of this document.
-2. The owner of this document is SA; who must check and, if necessary, update the document at least once a year.
+2. The owner of this document is TL; who must check and, if necessary, update the document at least once a year.
 3. When evaluating the effectiveness and adequacy of this document, the following criteria must be considered:
     * number of incidents related to loss, compromise or destruction of cryptographic keys
     * number of systems to which cryptographic controls are applied contrary to this Policy